guidugli/ansible-role-pam/README.md

 If true, tasks will be executed to configure authselect settings; if false, authselect settings will not be changed.

+    authselect_create_profile: false

+If true, the role will create a custom profile that can be further customized by the user.
+If false, use one of the existing authselect profiles or the profiles created by the role (cis_local, cis_winbing, cis_sssd).

     authselect_profile_name: 'site-profile'

 Name of the custom profile to be created

     authselect_base_profile: sssd

 Base of the custom profile.
-Allowed values are sssd, nis, minimal and winbind
+Allowed values can be listed with authselect list.

     authselect_options:
       - with-faillock